Zistack/Satisfactory-Optimizer/README.md

  * ["maximize_item_flow", "Item"]

    Maximizes the number of the named item that is produced by the factory, but does not require that all of those items are outputs.
-   This can be used to maximize the production of an item that is ultimately sinked, for example.
+   This can be used to maximize the production of an item that is ultimately sunk, for example.

  * ["minimize_item_flow", "Item"]